jordancohill-1/FinalProject_s14g09/process_book.md

 Most of the work was cut out for me with the [provided repo](https://github.com/sundeepblue/movie_rating_prediction) for the project but there were a few roadblocks along the way.

 I installed Anaconda to make it easier to deal with Scrapy's dependencies.
-I came across a syntax error having to do with the print function while attempting to run the scraper and found that the scraper is written in Python 2.7.
-As a result, I switched the Anaconda environment to Python 2.7 and installed the necessary depedencies.
+After isntalling dependendies, I came across a syntax error having to do with the `print` function while attempting to run the scraper.
+I figured out that the scraper was written in Python 2.7.
+As a result, I switched the Anaconda environment to Python 2.7 and installed the necessary depedencies once more.

 After attempting to run the script again, I found that Scrapy wasn't detecting the `movie.settings` module.
 The [solution](https://stackoverflow.com/a/24576949)